Activities

 Ever wanted to build a robot?
 Come create your own little wiggle bot!
 Experience an introduction to robotics and learn how to use batteries and vibration motors to create your own vibrating robot.

-Bottle Rocket Launch
+Paper Rocket Launch

 Catapult